Big Oil back on the acquisition trail as outlook brightens

 MAJOR DEALS

-France's Total (TOTF.PA) and Norway's Statoil (STL.OL) bought into Brazil's lucrative sub-salt deepwater oil fields while ExxonMobil Corp (XOM.N) bought assets in Papua New Guinea to meet growing Asian demand for liquefied natural gas.
+France's Total and Norway's Statoil bought into Brazil's lucrative sub-salt deepwater oil fields while ExxonMobil Corp bought assets in Papua New Guinea to meet growing Asian demand for liquefied natural gas.

 While deal making outside the United States almost ground to a halt at the start of 2016, acquisitions in North American shale basins have continued at a steady pace.